 The Zones of Regulation can help teach children all of the physiological sensations they feel in response to different emotions.

-When kids fully understand what they’re feeling, they can make sense of, and regulation their emotions much better.
+When kids fully understand what they’re feeling, they can make sense of, and regulate their emotions much better.